sefinek/Stella-Mod-Documentation/deprecated-releases.md

 - [v4.x.x](https://sefinek.net/genshin-stella-mod/docs?page=changelog_v4)
 - [v3.x.x](https://sefinek.net/genshin-stella-mod/docs?page=changelog_v3)

-## Dlaczego nie należy korzystać z przestarzałych wersji Stella Mod <!-- {#why-you-should-avoid-using-deperacted-sm-versions} -->
+## Why You Should Avoid Using Outdated Versions of Stella Mod <!-- {#why-you-should-avoid-using-deprecated-sm-versions} -->
-Aktualizacje mogą zawierać istotne poprawki błędów, ulepszenia oraz łatki zgodności, które są kluczowe dla prawidłowego działania Stella Mod.
+Updates often include important bug fixes, improvements, and compatibility patches that are essential for Stella Mod to function properly.

-## Najczęściej zadawane pytania dotyczące aktualizacji Stella Mod <!-- {#frequently-asked-questions-about-stella-mod-updates} -->
+## Frequently Asked Questions About Stella Mod Updates <!-- {#frequently-asked-questions-about-stella-mod-updates} -->
-### Czy każde aktualizacje są obowiązkowe? <!-- {#are-all-updates-mandatory} -->
+### Are all updates mandatory? <!-- {#are-all-updates-mandatory} -->
-Tak, aktualizacje zapewniają zgodność i bezpieczeństwo.
-Bez nich Oprogramowanie może przestać działać poprawnie.
+Yes.
+Updates ensure compatibility and security.
+Without them, the software may stop working correctly.

-### Jak często wydawane są aktualizacje Stella Mod? <!-- {#how-often-are-updated-released-for-sm} -->
+### How often are Stella Mod updates released? <!-- {#how-often-are-updates-released-for-sm} -->
-Aktualizacje pojawiają się regularnie, zazwyczaj po wydaniu nowej wersji gry Genshin Impact, aby utrzymać pełną kompatybilność.
+Updates are released regularly—typically after a new version of Genshin Impact—to maintain full compatibility.
+Subscribe to **Stella Plus** to get early access to the latest versions.

-### Czy można powrócić do starszej wersji Stella Mod? <!-- {#can-you-revert-to-an-older-version-of-sm} -->
+### Can you revert to an older version of Stella Mod? <!-- {#can-you-revert-to-an-older-version-of-sm} -->
-Nie, nie jest to możliwe.
+No, reverting to older versions is not possible.